 Time spent with God, especially when we feel weak and frustrated, is how we get refreshed and renewed.
 I encourage all believers to examine their current conditions and seek God for refreshment and encouragement today.

 We are called as believers to be a light in this dark world.
 How can we do this is we are too worn out and bordering on powerless?
 We can’t, at least, not very effectively.

 New believers and mature believers; are you fully surrendered?

-Being fully surrendered to God means to be sold out for Him.
+Being fully surrendered to God means to be sold out for Him, to surrender everything to God.
 It means that upon waking until we head back to bed, our way of living is only to please God.
 When we walk this way, God gives us peace and joy in our lives.
 He takes the chaos out of our lives and replaces it with calmness.

 I used to fear giving control to Jesus because I thought that it meant that I would just be constantly persecuted for my belief and that I would have to give up on all my hopes and dreams.
 I can honestly say that as I strive to remain surrendered to Christ, I find contentment and happiness I’ve never experienced before; I find purpose for my life now; I am experiencing a greater wisdom and clarity than ever before.